shyrodgau/imbraw2dng/README.md

 - can set image parameters (size, EV...)

 Disadvantages over the classic imbraw2dng when not used on the ImB:
-- step-by-step is gone, either process all (file select button) or use app-like the picture browser (on drag and drop)
+- step-by-step is gone, either process all (file select button) or use app-like the picture browser (on drag and drop).
+Also now magnification glass with navigation.

 ### EXIF